sphinx-contrib/napoleon/docs/source/index.rst

     :rtype: BufferedFileStorage

 `ReStructuredText`_ is great, but it creates visually dense, hard to read `docstrings`_.
-Compare the mess above to the same thing rewritten according to the `Google Python Style Guide`_::
+Compare the jumble above to the same thing rewritten according to the `Google Python Style Guide`_::

     Args: